fbpx

 There are SO many options when it comes to where you can stay in Hawaii with toddlers.

-The main thing you’ll want when picking an accommodation comes down mostly how much room there will be for running around.
+The main thing you’ll want when picking an accommodation is how much room there is for running around.
 And you’ll want to choose a place with amenities for your entire family (including the grown-ups)!

 Let me break down the best places to stay in Hawaii with kids.